Dudince: Geography

 It is located in the foothills of the Krupina Plain (inner western Carpathian Mountains) in the valley of the Štiavnica river, around 27 km south-west from Krupina and 15 km north from Šahy.
 Besides the main settlement, there is a formerly independent village, Merovce (annexed in 1960).

 The town lies in the Stredoslovenska wine region and is surrounded by vineyards.
-Travertine piles and "Roman" spa (see image gallery) can also be found.
+Travertine piles and a "Roman" spa (see image gallery) can also be found there.

+Climate

 History

 Archaeological discoveries show that the town was inhabited in the Neolithic era.
 The first written acknowledgement dates back to 1284 as Dyud.
-The oldest mention of hot springs was in 1551, but there is strong evidence that the Romas knew of the thermal pools over 2000 years ago.
+The oldest mention of the hot springs was in 1551, however, there is strong evidence to suggest that the Romas knew of the thermal pools over 2000 years ago.

-It was the venue for the 2013 European Race Walking Cup.
+The town was the host for the 2013 European Race Walking Cup.